Kiss Him, Not Me

-Kiss Him, Not Me (Note: English subname of the original Japanese manga version is "Boys, Please Kiss Him Instead of Me") (私がモテてどうすんだ, Watashi ga Motete Dōsunda), is a Japanese romantic comedy manga series written and illustrated by Junko.
-It was serialized in Kodansha's Bessatsu Friend magazine from April 2013 to February 2018.
+Kiss Him, Not Me (Note: English subname of the original Japanese manga version is "Boys, Please Kiss Him Instead of Me") (私がモテてどうすんだ, Watashi ga Motete Dōsunda) is a Japanese romantic comedy manga series written and illustrated by Junko.
+The manga centers around Kae Serinuma, a fujoshi who, after the death of her favorite anime character, loses a large amount of weight, gaining the attraction of four of her classmates, much to her chagrin.

+Kiss Him, Not Me was serialized in Kodansha's Bessatsu Friend magazine from April 2013 to February 2018.
 Fourteen tankōbon have been released.
 It is published in English by Crunchyroll for online releases and by Kodansha USA in print.
 The manga won Best Shōjo Manga at the 40th Kodansha Manga Awards.
 An audio drama adaptation of the first chapter was released in January 2015.
 An anime adaptation by Brain's Base aired in Japan between October and December 2016.
 A live-action film adaptation was released in July 2020.

 Plot

 Kae Serinuma is a fujoshi, a female otaku who loves reading yaoi and imagining men together in romantic relationships, both fictional and real.
 When one of her favorite anime characters is killed off, Kae is so shocked that she locks herself in her room for a whole week.
-When she eventually comes out, she discovers that she has lost a lot of weight.
-She becomes a beautiful girl that catches the eye of four boys at her school: Yūsuke Igarashi, Nozomu Nanashima, Hayato Shinomiya, and Asuma Mutsumi.
+When she eventually comes out, she discovers that she has lost a lot of weight, making her a beautiful girl that catches the eye of four boys at her school: Yūsuke Igarashi, Nozomu Nanashima, Hayato Shinomiya, and Asuma Mutsumi.
 Despite learning about Kae's bizarre tendencies, the four boys, along with another fujoshi named Shima Nishina, all fall for Kae and begin competing with each other for her affection, much to Kae's frustration as she wants them to fall in love with each other.